 “But what about Phoebe?” is the counter argument heard from those who believe that she was a female deacon (a deaconness).
 Well, admittedly, in Romans 16:1 Paul does refer to Phoebe as a “servant” (N.K.J.V.) of the church in Cenchrea, and what makes that description so significant in the eyes of many is the fact that “servant” translates the Greek word diakonos.
 That’s the same word used in 1 Timothy 3:8 in reference to the office of deacon.
 Even more than that, it’s literally the Greek word from which we get the English word “deacon.”
 So, doesn’t all this prove that Phoebe was a woman deacon?

 It might if the word diakonos wasn’t used numerous times in the New Testament simply to refer to “servant” in a general way.
 For example, in Matthew 23:11, Jesus says, “But he who is greatest among you shall be your servant (diakonos).”
-Likewise, in John 12:26, He says, “If anyone serves Me, let him follow Me, and where I am, there My servant (diakonos) will be also…” Additionally, the plural of diakonos is used in John 2:1-12 to describe the servants that filled the waterpots with the water that Jesus turned into wine, and the verb form of the word gets translated as “serve,” “serves,” “served,” or “serving” in: Luke 10:40; 12:37; 17:8; 22:26; and John 12:2,26.
+Likewise, in John 12:26, He says, “If anyone serves Me, let him follow Me, and where I am, there My servant (diakonos) will be also…” Additionally, the plural of diakonos is used in John 2:1-12 to describe the servants that filled the waterpots, and the verb form of the word gets translated as “serve,” “serves,” “served,” or “serving” in: Luke 10:40; 12:37; 17:8; 22:26; and John 12:2,26.

 Here’s another question: “If Paul is talking about male deacons in verses 8, 9, 10, and 12, why would he cram in a word about female deacons in verse 11?”
 Common sense dictates that if he wanted to start talking about a different class of deacon, women deacons, he would have done it either after verse 12 or after verse 13, not in a blatant interruption of the natural flow of the passage.
 Remember now that “wives” is a perfectly acceptable translation of gune.
 It’s the context that decides which way the translation of gune should fall, and 1 Timothy 3:11 is found within the context of a whole bunch of language that is heavily slanted toward male deacons.
 And as for the use of that word “likewise,” I would point out that the same word is used in verse 8 to begin the deacon qualifications list, and the natural kickback for that “likewise” is verse 1, which says: “…If a man (emphasis mine) desires the position…”

-- “We shouldn’t place restrictions upon what women can do because Galatians 3:28 says there is neither male nor female in Jesus Christ but that we are, instead, all one.”
+- “We shouldn’t place restrictions upon what women can do because Galatians 3:28 says there is neither male nor female in Jesus Christ but that we are, instead, all one.
+Also, Romans 2:11 says that God doesn’t show partiality.”
 Please, give me a break here.
-Does Galatians 3:28 mean that Christian men can get pregnant and give birth?
-I assure that Galatians 3:28 doesn’t cancel out God’s unique roles for the sexes.
+Do Galatians 3:28 and Romans 2:11 mean that Christian men can get pregnant and give birth?
+Of course not.
+Therefore, I assure you that those two verses don’t cancel out God’s unique roles for the sexes.

 - “In Philippians 4:3, Paul talks about “these women who labored with me in the gospel” (N.K.J.V.).
-No one denies that those women helped Paul in his ministry.
-Perhaps they were even effective soul-winners themselves.
+No one denies that women helped Paul in his ministry.
+Perhaps some of those women were even effective soul-winners themselves.
 But that’s not nearly the same as preaching (teaching) the Bible in the authority of God.

 - “Women should be allowed to preach because God used Priscilla to teach the preacher Apollos, and her and her husband Aquilla were the co-pastors of a church in Ephesus.”
 While it’s certainly true that a church met in Aquilla and Priscilla’s house (1 Corinthians 16:19), the Bible doesn’t say who served as that church’s pastor.
 The best interpretation is that the couple merely hosted the church without shepherding it.
 As for Priscilla (alongside her husband Aquilla) correcting the errors in the preaching of Apollos (Acts 18:24-26), the correcting was done outside the church with her as a part of a husband-wife team.
 It’s not like Apollos attended her church and she corrected him by preaching right doctrine to him.